micromata/dave/Readme.md

 In the current release version you must take care, that the private key doesn't need a passphrase.
 Otherwise starting the server will fail.

+### Cross Origin Resource Sharing (CORS)

+In case you intend to operate this server from a web browser based application, you might need to allow [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) access.
+To achieve that, you can configure the hosts you want to grant access to:

+	cors:
+		origin: "*"

+Note however that this has security implications, so be careful in production environments.

 ### Behind a proxy

 _dave_ will also work behind a reverse proxy.
 Here is an example